camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

   .buildProcessEngine();
 ```

 Or it can be set using Spring Xml or a deployment descriptor (bpm-platform.xml, processes.xml).
-When using the camunda BPM jBoss Subsystem, the property can be set through jBoss configuration (standalone.xml, domain.xml).
+When using the camunda jBoss Subsystem, the property can be set through jBoss configuration (standalone.xml, domain.xml).

 ```xml
 <property name="history">audit</property>